Contingencyplana/making_friends_0/planning/planning_as_play.md

 ## 4. Symbolism
 - **Great Chair of Igor:** its arms are chests holding planning scrolls.
-- **Round Table:** not just furniture, but the living hub of cave leaders.
+- **Round Table:** not just furniture, but the living hub of cave captains.
 - **Parliament Scrolls:** charters and DRs, stamped with seals, carried in story scenes.
 - **Harbor of Hulks:** junk of the past re-forged into the furniture of planning, and later, ships of departure.